-Accessible Tools/Applianc es/ Software When to use this Tool Tool Description How to use this Tool Tool Names Optical Character Recognition (OCR) While teaching any of the NOS'S mentioned above, if it is seen that a person has difficulty in reading printed text, then this tool can be used.
+Tools recommended for the Training of Persons with Blindness (Visual Impairment) Accessible Tools/Appliances/ Software When to use this Tool Tool Description How to use this Tool Tool Names Optical Character Recognition (OCR) While teaching any of the NOS'S mentioned above, if it is seen that a person has difficulty in reading printed text, then this tool can be used.
 Person with Blindness can use this tool in all situations.
-This tool may not read hand written documents efficiently.
-OCR technology helps to convert the printed document into soft copy.
+This tool may not read hand written documents efficiently. ocr technolog y helps to convert the printed document into soft copy.
 This soft copy can be read using separate text to speech software, thus enabling a Person with Visual Impairment to comprehend the same.
-A desktop or Laptop is required where the software can be installed. -Clear View+ Speech ZoomEx -Kurzweil, -ABBY Fine Reader -Tesseract
+A desktop or Laptop is required where the software can be installed.
+Clear View+ Speech ZoomEx Kurzweil, ABBY Fine Reader Tesseract Screen Reader During the training If it is observed that a Person with Blindness has difficulty in reading from the computer screen, Screen Readers software should be recommended.
+Screen readers are software programs that allow blind person use to read the text that is displayed on the computer screen with a speech synthesizer or braille display.
+A screen reader is the interface between the computer's operating system, its applications, and the user.
+Requires a PC or Laptop which can run on either Windows OS or Linux.
+Non-Visual